Management

 Governance Committee

-Chair: Taeko Ishii (Outside Director)
+Chair: Taeko Ishii (outside director)

-As of June 30, 2023
+As of June 26, 2025

-The Governance Committee is composed of one member who is the chairman of the Board of Directors, who is not an executive officer, and three independent outside directors.
+The Governance Committee is composed of one member who is the chairman of the Board of Directors, who is not an executive officer, and 4 independent outside directors.
 It was established to provide the president with advice from an objective standpoint with regard to particularly important matters relating to corporate governance, including the nomination and remuneration of directors, executive officers, and others.

-Role and function of outside directors
+Role and Function of Outside Directors

 Outside directors are expected to perform two functions: an advisory function and a monitoring function.

 Regarding the advisory function, in order for the SMM Group to achieve sustainable growth and increase its corporate value over the medium to long term, outside directors are expected to enhance the quality of decision-making by the Board of Directors by providing advice and making decisions based on their experience and other factors, without being bound by the Company’s conventional way of thinking or frameworks.
+Regarding the monitoring function, outside directors are expected to serve a check function on management from an independent and objective standpoint via the Board of Directors, as well as to supervise management on behalf of shareholders and other stakeholders by providing advice during decisionmaking on director nomination, remuneration, and other relevant matters as members of the Governance Committee.

 Auditing System